 Categories

 Eruera Love Lane

 Named after Lt Colonel Eruera (Edward) Te Whiti o Rongomai Love, who was a former Māori All Black and Lieutenant Colonel.
 Nearby Te Whiti Park is also named after him.
 The street was unveiled on the 26th March 2021, and the following dedication was written and presented by his granddaughter Susan Love de Miguel.
-The […]
+1 […]

+Categories